opencobra/cobratoolbox/.github/guides/TESTGUIDE.md

 testPassed = 0;
 testFailed = 0;

-% test on logical condition 1
+% test on logical condition 1 - do not do this: bad practice! if (logicalCondition1)
-if (logicalCondition1)
     testPassed = testPassed + 1;
 else
     testFailed = testFailed + 1;
 end

-% test on logical condition 2
+% test on logical condition 2 - do not do this: bad practice! if (logicalCondition2)
-if (logicalCondition2)
     testPassed = testPassed + 1;
 else